arthurmauvezin/devops-course/slides/devops-team.md

 #### Sprint Planning

-* Temps: 4h pour un sprint de 2 semaines
+* Time: 4h for a 2 week sprint
-* Participants: Tout le monde (Dev, PO, SM)
+* Actors: Everyone (Dev, PO, SM)
-* But: Velocité, Definition of Done, Liste des tâches à faire sur le sprint
+* Goal: Velocity, Definition of Done, Sprint Backlog

-> Vélocité: Valeur indicative de la capacité de l'équipe à réaliser N tâches au cours d'un sprint
+> Vélocity is a measure of the amount of work a Team can tackle during a single Sprint

 ----

 #### Stand-up meeting

-* Temps: 15 minutes tous les matins
+* Time: 15 minutes every day
-* Participants: Tout le monde (Dev, PO, SM)
+* Actors: Everyone (Dev, PO, SM)
-* But: Discuter des problèmes rencontrés par chacun
+* Goal: Discuss about problem met by everyone

 ----

 #### Sprint Review / Demo

-* Temps: 1-2h pour un sprint de 2 semaines
+* Time: 1-2h for a 2 week sprint
-* Participants: Tout le monde (Dev, PO, SM) et toutes personnes intérressées par l'avancement du projet
+* Actors: Everyone (Dev, PO, SM) and anyone who is interested in project
-* But: Démonstration du produit et récupération du feedback
+* Goal: Product demo and feedback

 ----

 #### Sprint retrospective

-* Temps: 2h pour un sprint de 2 semaines
+* Time: 2h for a 2 week sprint
-* Participants: Tout le monde (Dev, PO, SM); la présence du PO est optionnelle
+* Actors: Everyone (Dev, PO, SM); PO is optional
-* But: Débrieffer sur ce qui a marché, ce qui n'a pas marché, ce qu'on pourrait améliorer
+* Goal: Debrief about what worked, what not, and what could be improved

 ----